Personal Injury Statute of Limitations in Georgia

 Contact Thompson Law Today

 Don’t wait to take action if you’ve been involved in a personal injury incident and are considering pursuing a lawsuit.
-The clock starts ticking on the date of the injury – with some exceptions – which means the time to act is now.
+Under Georgia’s Personal Injury Statute of Limitations, you typically have two years from the date of the injury to file a claim.
+The clock starts ticking on the date of the incident – with some exceptions – which means the time to act is now.
+Failing to file within the Personal Injury Statute of Limitations could result in losing your right to compensation altogether.

 Consulting a lawyer is one of the simplest but most effective steps you can take to protect your rights, build a strong case, and ensure you file properly.
 Contact Thompson Law today for a free consultation to get started.
 And remember – you won’t pay unless we recover compensation for you.